-The stop valve AV should close against the direction of flow of the medium if possible.
-Should this not be possible due to technical reasons related to the plant or process, the valve must be depressurized.
+Pressure hammers and excessive control air pressure (>8 bar) can damage the bellow.
+Therefore, Aseptic Leakage Valves (ADV) should if possible, close against the flow direction of the medium.
+Should this not be possible due to technical reasons related to the plant or process, it is recommended to switch the valve without pressure.
 Both measures prevent pressure hammers when the valve is opened or closed.

-The valve is monitored, controlled and operated by the customer's installation.
+The valve is monitored, controlled and operated by the customer's system.

 The manufacturer will not accept any liability for damage resulting from any use of the valve which is not in accordance with the designated use of the valve.
-The risk is borne solely by the operating company.
+The risk of such misuse lies entirely with the operator of the facility.